01king-ori/viny/README.md

   I have used html,css and javascript on this project

 ## license and copyright
-I have used mit to licence my work
+I have used MIT to licence my work